Michelle Donelan: Libel settlement

 In October 2023, in her role as science minister, Donelan wrote to the head of UKRI (the body which directs government funding to research and innovation) suggesting that two academics recently appointed to a UKRI advisory group had expressed sympathy for Hamas and shared extremist views.
 The letter was also published at Donelan's Twitter/X account.
-In response, Ottoline Leyser, UKRI chief executive, suspended the advisory panel and began an inquiry.
+In response, Ottoline Leyser, UKRI chief executive, suspended the operations of the advisory group (though not the group itself) and began an inquiry.
 Over 2,500 academics signed an open letter condemning Donelan's accusation as an attack on academic freedom.

 In March 2024, Donelan publicly retracted the allegations and deleted the October tweet.
 One of the academics, Kate Sang of Heriot-Watt University, had commenced a libel action against Donelan, who was represented by the government legal service.
 According to Sang's lawyer, Donelan had based her allegations on a misleading press release from the Policy Exchange lobby group.
 Donelan's department paid compensation of £15,000 to Sang, plus legal costs.
 Donelan also apologised to the second appointee.
 Sang's lawyer said "It is extraordinary that a minister should be guided by a lobby group into making serious false allegations about private citizens without doing the first piece of due diligence."

 The total cost to public funds was said in April 2024 to be more than £34,000, comprising the previously disclosed £15,000 compensation to Sang, alongside legal costs of £7785 for the Government Legal Department and £11,600 for external legal counsel.
 In addition, UKRI spent £15,000 on the investigation and £8,280 on legal advice.